Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-3/README.md

 1. Modify the `style.css` file to make all body text red.
 Add `color: red;` inside the body selector.

-1. Refresh the browser, and hit the URL http://localhost:3000.
+1. Refresh the browser, at the URL http://localhost:3000.
 Is it updated?
 Is the text red?

 1. Now try http://localhost:3000/students